blomqma/next-rest-framework/packages/next-rest-framework/README.md

 export default docsApiRouteHandler();
 ```

 This is enough to get you started.
 Now you can access the API documentation in your browser.
 Calling this endpoint will automatically generate the `openapi.json` OpenAPI specification file, located in the `public` folder by default.
 You can also configure this endpoint to disable the automatic generation of the OpenAPI spec file or use the [CLI](#cli) command `npx next-rest-framework generate` to generate it.
 You can also create multiple docs endpoints for various use cases.
-See the full configuration options of this endpoint in the [Docs handler](#docs-handler-options) section.
+See the full configuration options of this endpoint in the [Docs handler options](#docs-handler-options) section.

 ### [Create endpoint](#create-endpoint)